-With summer season in full swing, you’re probably wondering why I’m suggesting you treat yourself to an infrared sauna (once the coronavirus pandemic comes to an end, of course).
+With the weather starting to get warmer, you’re probably wondering why I’m suggesting that you treat yourself to an infrared sauna (once the coronavirus pandemic comes to an end, of course).
 And honestly, I totally understand your reaction, especially if you live in LA or other regions where the sun brutally beams down on you during this time of year.
 But there are actual health benefits to using an infrared sauna, one being relaxation.
-And, that’s enough reason for me to seriously consider booking an appointment.
+And, that was enough reason for me to seriously consider booking an appointment.

 As someone who doesn’t think the idea of sweating is pleasant, let alone relaxing, I surprisingly felt refreshed, calm, and stress-free after my complimentary appointment at Spa Lé La.
-They opened a new spa near my neighborhood, and HelloGiggles was lucky enough to check out the space and try some of the services they offer.
+The company opened a new spa near my neighborhood, and HelloGiggles was lucky enough to check out the space and try some of the services it offers.

-It is important to note that infrared saunas are different from general saunas (like the ones in your gym), according to the spa’s website.
-Regular saunas heat the air around you, and while infrared saunas produce some heat, they are at much lower levels — which helps to heat your body from within.
+It is important to note that infrared saunas are different from general saunas (like the ones in a gym), according to the spa’s website.
+Regular saunas heat the air around you, and while infrared saunas produce some heat, it’s at at much lower levels, which helps to heat your body from within.

 Now, I know that I might sound like one of those holistic LA types, but I’m not kidding you when I say that my body felt free and I genuinely felt cleansed after getting out of Spa Lé La’s infrared sauna.
-Sure I was thirsty, hot, and sweaty (the three things every person avoids being in the summertime), but overall, the treatments worked wonders, and I seriously felt so much better.
+Sure I was thirsty, hot, and sweaty, but overall, the treatments worked wonders, and I seriously felt so much better.

 Trina also notes that using a sauna can help with weight loss, pain relief, and circulation.
-A great thing about infrared saunas is that they can also help people who have rosacea, a condition that causes redness, and sometimes pus-filled bumps on your face.
-According to Spa Lé La’s website, infrared saunas offer the benefit of being anti-inflammatory, and therefore, it’s not irritating to the skin.
+A great thing about infrared saunas, in particular, is that they can also help people who have rosacea, a condition that causes redness and, sometimes, pus-filled bumps on your face.
+According to Spa Lé La’s website, infrared saunas offer the benefit of being anti-inflammatory, and therefore, are not irritating to the skin.
 Basically, saunas can work wonders.

 And you don’t have to worry about only treating yourself to a sauna experience every once in awhile.
 “Infrared saunas are good to do as often as you want,” says Renea.
-So whenever you feel like detoxing your body but don’t want to sit in the sun (and potentially get skin cancer or damage your skin), Trina explains you can pamper yourself with a sauna treatment however many times your heart desires.
+So whenever you feel like detoxing your body but don’t want to sit in the sun (and potentially damage your skin), you can pamper yourself with a sauna treatment for however many times your heart desires.

 So if you need a little pick-me-up, want to de-stress, and want a little time to yourself, know that infrared saunas just might do the trick.